intel/pepc/docs/pepc-aspm.rst

    using SSH, instead of running it locally.
 If not specified, the command will be run locally.

 **-U** *USERNAME*, **--username** *USERNAME*
-   Username for SSH login to the remote host.
-Defaults to 'root'.
+   Name of the user to use for logging into the remote host over SSH.
+The default user name is 'root'.

 **-K** *PRIVKEY*, **--priv-key** *PRIVKEY*
    Path to the private SSH key for logging into the remote host.
 Defaults to keys in standard paths